Dopamine and serotonin are neurotransmitters. They are both involved in depression, digestion, and sleep.

 Chemical messengers translate these signals into the production of melatonin, a hormone that makes you feel sleepy.

 The pineal gland has receptors for both dopamine and serotonin.

 In the pineal gland, dopamine can stop the effects of norepinephrine, a neurotransmitter involved in producing and releasing melatonin.
-When dopamine appears, your pineal gland makes and releases less melatonin, causing you to perk up.
+When influenced by dopamine, your pineal gland makes and releases less melatonin, causing you to perk up.

 Serotonin is also involved in preventing rapid eye movement (REM) sleep.
 Studies have shown that increasing serotonin through the use of SSRIs reduces REM sleep.

-THE MAIN DIFFERENCE Both dopamine and serotonin play a role in your sleep-wake cycle.
+Both dopamine and serotonin are involved in your sleep-wake cycle.
 Dopamine can inhibit norepinephrine, causing you to feel more alert.
 Serotonin is involved in wakefulness, sleep onset, and preventing REM sleep.
 It’s also required to produce melatonin.

-While they both affect a lot of the same parts of your health, they do so in distinct ways the experts are still trying to understand.
+While they both affect a lot of the same parts of your health, these neurotransmitters do so in distinct ways that the experts are still trying to understand.